HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/database_analysis.md

 #### Available Actions

-**Generate Access Reference** - Select one or more collections and click **Generate Access Reference** to automatically configure access control settings for them.
+**Generate Access Reference** - Select one or more collections and click **Generate Access Reference** to re-generate access reference for them.

 !!! note
     - Collections missing access reference IDs should be addressed promptly to ensure proper access control functionality across your DAM deployment.